loophp/service-alias-autoregister-bundle/README.md

 The configuration keys that are available:

+- `whitelist`: Let you configure a list of interface to use.
+Empty the list to whitelist them all.
-- `blacklist`: Let you configure a list of interface to ignore, the default value is an empty array.
+- `blacklist`: Let you configure a list of interface to ignore.
+Default is empty array.
+It takes precedence on the `whitelist`.

 ## Contributing